dariandzirko/realsense_wrapper/src/dump.md

 # Options was not what I was looking for lol.
 I wanted Results so I am rewriting this to take results and handle the Results fro checking the errors

 # Results are popping off, but we started mid-way down the pipeline leading to issues.
 Now time to start at the top of the pipeline and get the instance of literal realsense as a nice Result created thing.
 Time to move all of the example code out of the unsafe block.
 Wow this is a lot of mental visualization and energy to get this to a point that I would want.

+# Okay so the current commit-2 is working pretty well, and it did not does crash but it just updates super slowly.
+Current idea is now make a big queue and hopefully update side by side so it's not super duper slow